matthewbub/weather-prototype/README.md

 I always want to feel like I'm smart right, but sometimes my brute force approaches can conflict with being smart.
 I had this recollection of having to find out how to convert kelvin to fahrenheit like 5 years ago now, so here I go bustin out a conversion method, get that working; then I figure hey let me slap out a celsiuc one as well.
 Then I end up on

 I'm seeing now that all of the weather assets i uploaded are 1mb in size and come to find out, that adds up quick when there's like 100 + icons that are trying to render.
 Turns out Open Weather API is using 516 B sized images at the default scale which is .. impressively small lol.
 I'm annoyed at this because it's something I should have considered before uploading all of these images to my storage; not sure when I'll get around to optomizing thoses but I know i'm going to have to look into it.

+### Geolocations
+Geolocations are a collection of locations we've collected while sending requests to the api.
+This allows us to work with the unique ID for each location.

+Note: We store longitude and latitude coordinates here as well, but those change over time.